jackdewinter/pymarkdown/docs/rules/rule_md033.md

 As tags either require a whitespace character, the end character, or the closing characters, this supplies a straightforward way to represent each HTML tag.
-The only exception to this is when the rule encounters the [CDATA](https://github.github.com/gfm/#cdata-section) character sequence `![CDATA[` right after the start HTML tag character (`<`).
+The only exceptions to this is when the rule encounters the [CDATA](https://github.github.com/gfm/#cdata-section) character sequence `![CDATA[` right after the start HTML tag character (`<`) or the HTML comment sequence `!--`.
-Because that sequence does not require any whitespace to follow it, it is managed separately.
+Because those sequences do not require any whitespace to follow it, they are managed separately.

 ## Origination of Rule